kubernetes-sigs/gateway-api/geps/gep-713/index.md

 That condition MUST be named according to the pattern `<meta-resource-kind>Affected` (e.g. `colors.controller.k8s.io/ColorPolicyAffected`), and have the optional `observedGeneration` field kept up to date when the spec of the target object changes.

 Implementations should use their own unique domain prefix for this condition type.
 Gateway API implementations, for instance, should use the same domain as in the `controllerName` field on `GatewayClass` (or some other implementation-unique domain for implementations that do not use `GatewayClass`.)

+E.g. – given a `Gateway` object that is targeted by a hypothetical `ColorPolicy` metaresource named `policy-namespace/my-policy`, which is owned by a `colors.controller.k8s.io` controller and with status `Enforced` or `PartiallyEnforced`.
+The controller SHOULD add to the status of the `Gateway` object a condition `colors.controller.k8s.io/ColorPolicyAffected: true`, and reason ideally referring to the `policy-namespace/my-policy` by name.

+Similarly, for a hypothetical `ColorPolicy` metaresource that targets a specific named section of the `Gateway` object (e.g., `http-listener`), the controller SHOULD add to the status of the listener section within the `Gateway` object a condition `colors.controller.k8s.io/ColorPolicyAffected: true`.

 For objects that do not have a `status.Conditions` field available (`Secret` is a good example), that object SHOULD instead have an annotation of `colors.controller.k8s.io/ColorPolicyAffected: true` added instead.